ninja-build/ninja/README.markdown

     builddir = out
     build @intermediate_file: combine @generated_file source_file

+XXX I hacked in a special $root only understood in builddir -- fix the semantics here, is this path relative or absolute?

 ### Evaluation and scoping

 XXX talk about where variables live, nested scopes etc